Plan for New Trading Pit Triggers Feud in U.S. Options Market

 Steve Crutchfield, the head of market structure for CTC Trading, opposed the new floor in a letter to the SEC.
 He said that a sparsely populated floor can make it easier for trading firms that handle client orders to seek venues where they get paid commissions, rather than where they can get the best prices for clients.
 His firm staffs all four existing open-outcry floors.

-One of the changes Mr. Boyle made in response to criticism was to nix a requirement for traders to post continuous electronic quotes if they have a floor presence, which others don't require.
+One of the changes Mr. Boyle made in response to criticism was to scrap a requirement for traders to post continuous electronic quotes if they have a floor presence, which others don't require.

 Some options traders said the open-outcry model could help investors who want to prevent prices from moving when their large options orders are getting executed.